yousong/waller/pservice/README.md

 If `list args xxx` seems to be too long causing pain, please consider using `/bin/sh` as the `command`.
 It is also worth noting that uci supports multi-line option value.

 Child processes will keep running when their parent process was killed.
 This is especially the case and should be taken into account with option `command` being `/bin/sh` and it is recommended to use `exec` as the last shell command.

+Initial environment variables presented to service instances may be different from that observed on the interactive terminal.
+E.g. `HOME=/` may affect reading `~/.ssh/known_hosts` of dropbear ssh instance.

+	PATH=/usr/sbin:/usr/bin:/sbin:/bin
+	PWD=/
+	HOME=/